moogacs/docs.buf.build/docs/tour/use-managed-mode.md

 ## 13.3 Run `buf generate` {#run-buf-generate}

-Now If we try to regenerate stubs again, you'll notice that it's successful:
+If you regenerate the stubs now, you'll notice that it's successful:

 ```terminal
 $ rm -rf gen
 $ buf generate
 ```

-However, if we try to compile the Go code, you'll notice the following:
+But if you try to compile the Go code, you'll notice this error:

 ```sh
 gen/proto/go/pet/v1/pet.pb.go:10:2: no required module provides package github.com/bufbuild/buf-tour/petstore/gen/proto/go/google/type; to add it:
 	go get github.com/bufbuild/buf-tour/petstore/gen/proto/go/google/type
 ```

-In this case, `buf` is overriding the `go_package` value for the `buf.build/googleapis/googleapis` module, but Google publishes their Go Protobuf stubs to a separate [go-genproto](https://github.com/googleapis/go-genproto) repository, all of which is controlled by a `go_package` setting like the following:
+In this case, `buf` overrides the `go_package` value for the `buf.build/googleapis/googleapis` module, but Google publishes their Go Protobuf stubs to a separate [`go-genproto`][go-genproto] repository, which is controlled by a `go_package` setting like this:

 ```protobuf title="google/rpc/status.proto" {8}
 syntax = "proto3";